cassandre-tech/cassandre-trading-bot/docs/docs/cassandre_basics/what-is-a-strategy.md

 ---
-title: What is a strategy ?
 lang: en-US
-toc: false
+title: What is a trading strategy?
+description: What is a trading strategy?
 ---

 # What is a strategy ?

-A strategy is a class you are writing to describe what your want to do (buy, sell, create position...) depending on the assets you own, the market data (tickers) or any other data you can or want to grab.
+A strategy is a class you write to describe what your want to do (buy, sell, create position...) depending on the assets you own, the market data (tickers) or any other data you can or want to grab.

 To be managed by Cassandre, your strategy must have the [@CassandreStrategy](https://www.javadoc.io/doc/tech.cassandre.trading.bot/cassandre-trading-bot-spring-boot-autoconfigure/latest/tech/cassandre/trading/bot/strategy/CassandreStrategy.html)